Kamal-Eldin/UNICEF-Giga_Sudan/README.md

 </p>

 ## THE SUPERVISION SIGNAL
 Our labeling team, lead by [Sanchit Bhavsar](https://www.linkedin.com/in/sanchit-bhavsar-2aa0ba92/) annotated and reviewed Giga's dataset using [Labelbox](https://labelbox.com).
 Notable efforts were from [Nashwa Shokry](linkedin.com/in/nashwa-shokry-3b400630) and Purti Sharma.

+The supervision label consisted of a single or muliple polygons, such that each would define a school region.
+A school region is the land parcel that encompasses the main school premises plus the associated playgrounds, fields, gardens, or other facilities.

 The labels were exported to a json file in the COCO format.
 Below is an example of the segmenation polygons annotated by the labeling team: